amitkumarsingh01/itheaks/README.md

 - 👋 Hi, I’m Amit Kumar Singh @itheaks
-- 👀 I’m interested in Application Developmet mainly Flutter, Internet of Things and Machine Learning.
+- 👀 I’m interested in Application Developmet mainly Flutter, Internet of Things and ML
 - 🌱 I’m currently learning and enhancing my skills in Machine Learning and Flutter
 - 💞️ I’m looking to collaborate on Application Development mainly using flutter
 - 📫 How to reach me via LinkedIn https://www.linkedin.com/in/itheaks/